 There’s so much going on for Martin Luther King, Jr. Day in his hometown, Atlanta!
 One of the many things you could do is visit one of Georgia’s stunning National Parks.
-To honor the birthday of Martin Luther King, National Park Service sites will waive entrance fees for everyone on Monday, January 17, 2022, as the first fee free day of the year.
+To honor the birthday of Martin Luther King, National Park Service sites will waive entrance fees for everyone on Monday, January 16, 2023, as the first fee free day for our National Parks of the year.

-Currently, the indoor facilities at the Martin Luther King, Jr. National Historical Park are closed.
-However, there are so many more spectacular options here in Georgia.
-Check out our recent round-up of our favorite National Parks in our Peach State.
+You could even explore the Martin Luther King, Jr. National Historical Park for a more appropriate MLK Day, or head out of the city to reconnect with nature.
+Whatever you decide, there are so many more spectacular options here in Georgia, or make the most of this unique free-option and head out-of-state.
+Check out our recent round-up of our favorite parks in our Peach State.

 Commemorated on the third Monday of January every year, it is also a time when hundreds of volunteers participate in service projects at parks across the country.
 MLK Day of Service is a defining moment in volunteer work, as Americans across the country step up to make communities more equitable and take action to build the Beloved Community of Dr. King’s dream